raghibfaisal/automating-aws-with-python/README.md

 # Automating AWS with python

-# Webotron
+# WEBSYNC
-It is a script that will sync a local directory with an aws S3 bucket.
+It is a script that will sync a local directory with an AWS S3 bucket.

 # Features